 12. Keep Improving Your Knowledge and Skills Daily

 Increasing your knowledge base in your chosen field will help to solidify clients to using you as a freelancer.
-That 10,000 hours to an expert rule applies here as well.
+That 10,000 hours to become an expert rule applies here as well.
 If you work in one, and only one, niche, every project you take will only increase this.
 Jobs will become faster, more seamless.
-Knowing what the client will become easier and your pay per job can grow over time as well.
+Knowing what the client wants will become easier and your pay per job can grow over time as well.

-While doing all of these things may not get you the insane amount that some freelancers say they make in a month, these tips will definitely increase your overall income and help you pave the way to making a living freelancing.
+While doing all of these things may not get you the insane amount that some freelancers say they make in a month, these tips will definitely increase your overall income and help you pave the way to making a living on freelancing.

 Don’t underestimate the amount of work that you’ll need to put into your fledgling business, but it’s all worth it to be able to support yourself and to be the boss.
 Also, rolling out of bed and going into work in your pajamas is the best.
 Don’t worry, your boss won’t care.